jaykewells/liftoff-wiki/Week-4.md

 You will need to complete a Project Review for your students before the end of the class.

+## Class Tips & Tricks

+### Online Profiles

+Some students may not pass the Online Profiles assignment for various reasons.
+After grading the Online Profiles assignment make sure to reach out to any students that did not pass the assignment.
+Give them direct feedback on what they need to change in order to pass the assignment.
+Give them a due date to make their changes and to re-submit the assignment so that it doesn't go unnoticed throughout the class.

+### Live Coding

+Students will struggle with Live Coding problems.
+Most students have been focused on their coding projects, and haven't done much algorithm style coding.
+They will forget basic things sometimes.
+You should review the Live Coding Problems before class so that you have a better understanding of what your students need to do to solve the problems.

+Most students will struggle with 1 of 2 things: breaking the problem down into small pieces, or forgetting basic syntax.
+You can figure out which thing they are struggling with by asking them to describe a solution in psuedocode.
+If they are able to talk about how they'd solve it, but then struggle it's a syntax issue.
+If they aren't able to talk about how they'd solve it, it's a breaking the problem down problem.

+### Project Review

+You will need to perform a project review with each of your students this week.
+The project review doesn't need to be a long ordeal, you simply need to make sure your student is making progress on their project.
+Ask them about

 ## Next Week

 No assignments are assigned as homework this week.
 Encourage your students to work more towards their user stories, and to practice for their live coding assignment next week.